top of page

 Plaquenil (Hydroxychloroquine) Maculopathy: What Is It and Are You At Risk?

-Unfortunately, people on long-term Plaquenil (hydroxychloroquine) therapy have an increased risk of an eye disease that damages their central vision known as Plaquenil maculopathy.
+Unfortunately, people on long-term Plaquenil (hydroxychloroquine) therapy are at higher risk of developing an eye condition that damages their central vision, known as Plaquenil maculopathy.

-In this article, you'll learn what Plaquenil maculopathy is, who is most at risk, and how the disease is managed.
+In this article, we’ll explore what Plaquenil maculopathy is, who is most at risk, and how it’s managed.

 Who is at risk of developing Plaquenil maculopathy?

-• Taking Plaquenil for 5 or more years.
+• Taking Plaquenil for five or more years.

 How is Plaquenil toxicity monitored and diagnosed

-When taking Plaquenil, you should have your eyes examined accordingly:
+If you're taking Plaquenil, it's essential to have your eyes examined as follows:

-• A baseline eye exam should be performed BEFORE you start on Plaquenil treatment.
+• A baseline eye exam should be completed before starting Plaquenil treatment.

-• This is particularly important after five years of Plaquenil treatment when retinal damage is most likely to occur.
+• This becomes especially important after five years of treatment, as the risk of retinal damage increases.

-• Macula thickness values through a macular Optical Coherence Tomography (OCT)
+• Macular thickness using Optical Coherence Tomography (OCT).

 Plaquenil maculopathy treatment

-At the first signs of Plaquenil maculopathy, the medication should be stopped to prevent further damage and vision loss.
+At the first signs of Plaquenil maculopathy, stopping the medication is crucial to prevent further damage and vision loss.

 Concerned you may have or be at risk of having Plaquenil maculopathy?